Follow Tom on Facebook

 About Tom Phelan

-Tom Phelan's first novel, In the Season of the Daisies, tells of the 1921 IRA murder of a young boy and the effects on his surviving twin and on the men who witnessed the killing.
-In the Season of the Daisies was chosen for the "Discover Great New Writers" series sponsored by Barnes & Noble and was a finalist for the Discover Great New Writers Award.
+In the Season of the Daisies, which centers on the 1921 IRA murder of a young boy and the effects on the survivors, was chosen for the Discover Great New Writers series sponsored by Barnes & Noble.
+It was also a finalist for the Discover Great New Writers Award.

-Phelan's widely praised novel Iscariot is the story of an expatriate ex-priest who returns to Ireland to face the past and stumbles across the suspicious circumstances surrounding the death of a young woman.
+Iscariot, tells the story of an expatriate ex-priest who returns to Ireland to face the past and stumbles across the suspicious circumstances surrounding the death of a young woman.

 Tom Phelan